 What is Personal Branding?

-By now you will know what a “Brand” is, Apple, Google, Facebook, just to name a few.
+By now you will know what a “Brand” is: Apple, Google, Facebook, just to name a few.
 A brand in a more specific way of putting it is a symbol that identifies and differentiates a product or service from the rest.
 However, this also comes along with an intangible quality: what your audience thinks when they hear your brand name.
-In other words, your brand is your visual identity along with how the public perceives you.
+In other words, your brand is your visual identity and how the public perceives you.

-This concept has shifted from solely referring to companies or organizations to refer to a single person.
+This concept has shifted from solely referring to companies or organizations to also being able to refer to a single person.
 Its personal use has incremented in the last years due to the competition we face in the job market and the growing possibilities we have of communication information about ourselves in the digital world.

 So, what are its benefits?